-Chestnut Hill Meals on Wheels is a community based, non profit organization devoted to meeting the daily nutritional needs of any of our neighbors challenged by illness, disability or age.
+Chestnut Hill Meals on Wheels is a community-based, non profit organization devoted to meeting the daily nutritional needs of any of our neighbors challenged by illness, disability or age.
 Respecting our clients’ desire to live independently, our dedicated corps of caring volunteers home deliver two fresh meals each day, five days a week.
 Forced isolation is avoided; interpersonal relations between client and volunteer develop and individual freedom is supported.

 It all began in 1974 when Barbara Russell, chair of the Chestnut Hill Community Association health committee visited Northwest Meals on Wheels in Germantown and saw how home delivered meals benefitted those who received them.
 She began a campaign for a Chestnut Hill route for people who wanted to remain in their homes as they got older or recuperated from illness or surgery.
 She was assisted by Mary Anna Ross, CHCA board member and paid Director of NWMOW.

 And while some things may have changed over the years, our service continued uninterrupted since that time.
-This year we will celebrate our 43rd Anniversary!

 In 2008, we became an independent 501 (c)(3), moving from under the umbrella of CHBA.
 We relocated our operations to Keystone House where we remained until September of 2014.